Amir-KBN/Adaptive-Peak-Shaver/README.md

 ## Citing the Adaptive Peak Shaver

-If you use this algorithm  for your research, please cite the following paper:
+If you would like to use this algorithm for your research, please cite the following paper:

 * Kaabinejadian A, Pozarlik A, Acar C. Deep learning-enhanced techno-economic optimization of hybrid wind-solar-hydrogen system for Dutch heating networks.
 International Journal of Hydrogen Energy.
 2026 Feb 4;206:153445.